コンテンツにスキップ

 (1st Yokohama Paratriennale)

-Looking back, I think that the first Paratriennale was about finding walls and barriers.
+Looking back, I think the first Paratriennale was an event to "identify walls and barriers."

-I realized how difficult it is for people with disabilities to participate in artistic activities in front of an unspecified number of people.
+I realized how difficult it is for people with disabilities to take part in artistic activities in front of a large number of people.

 In one word, it's "accessibility."
-It's the difficulty of participating itself.
+It's the difficulty of simply participating.

-First, it was difficult to inform people with disabilities about the workshop and its contents.
-Information cannot be delivered through flyers, emails, or SNS.
-Even if you try to take the information directly to a disability welfare office and decide you want to participate, there are physical barriers such as transportation and steps to get to the venue.
-In addition, there are psychological barriers such as fear of mixing with people without disabilities and hesitation that it may not be possible.
+First of all, it was difficult to communicate the holding of the workshop and its contents to people with disabilities.
+Information does not reach people through flyers, emails, or social media.
+Even if we were able to deliver the information by visiting welfare facilities for people with disabilities in person and people actually wanted to participate, there were physical barriers such as transportation to the venue and steps.
+In addition to that, there were psychological barriers such as anxiety about mixing with people without disabilities and hesitation that they might not be able to do it.

-Although I set up the company with the ideal of presenting high-quality expressions that would be accepted around the world, I realized that it was difficult for people with disabilities to participate, and that unless this problem was resolved, I would not be able to move forward.
-Did.
+Although we started the event with the ideal of presenting high-quality artistic expression that could be accepted worldwide, we realized that it was difficult for people with disabilities to even participate, and that we could not move forward unless this issue was resolved.

-An "access coordinator" is a person who listens to all the concerns that people with disabilities have and removes any barriers they may have before they can perform on stage.
+An "access coordinator" is someone who listens to the concerns of people with disabilities and removes the barriers that keep them from getting on stage.
 The first access coordinator was a qualified nurse with knowledge of both disabilities and performing arts.

--I heard that you served as a stage advisor for the flag handover ceremony at the 2016 Rio Paralympic Games, and the "access coordinators" and "accompanimentists" were also active in Rio.
-Is it?
+-I heard that you served as a stage advisor for the flag handover ceremony at the 2016 Rio Paralympics.
+Did the "access coordinators" and "accompanists" also play an active role at Rio?

 Yes, that's right.
-Do you remember the performance of people with disabilities at the handover ceremony?
-For that eight-minute performance, an access coordinator accompanied them and the accompaniment staff joined them on stage to support their performance.
-A team with that experience is once again working with us to carry out the activities of the Paratriennale.
+Do you remember the performance by people with disabilities at the handover ceremony?
+For that eight-minute performance, an access coordinator accompanied them and an accompanist went on stage with them to support their performance.
+The team with that experience is working with us again this time to carry out the activities of the Paratriennale.

--It is a "paratriennale" that includes the period of creating an environment for creation and undergoing trial and error.
+-So the "Paratriennale" includes the period of creating an environment for creativity and trial and error.

 Yes, that's right.
-The Paratriennale is divided into three periods, the first ``creation'' period starts in May of this year, and the second ``presentation'' period is the ``Big Night Party'' from October 7th to 9th.
-Multiple teams are currently working on production and preparations for the announcement day.
+The Paratriennale is divided into three periods, the first "creation" period started in May of this year, and the second "presentation" period will be the "Grand Night Party" from October 7th to 9th.
+Several teams are currently working on production and preparations for the presentation day.

-For example, that white net is a work called "whitescaper" and will be used at the venue on the day.
+For example, the white net is a piece called "Whitescaper" and will be used at the venue on the day.

 IMG_6705_th